Kayli/logspub/bio-physiology.md

 - divisions
   - sympathetic (sns)
+    - responsible for stimulation of body's fight or flight response
+    - constantly active at a basic level to maintain homeostasis
   - parasympathetic nervous system (psns)
     - responsible for stimulation of "rest-and-digest" or "feed and breed" activities
     - activated when the body is at rest
       - especially after eating
       - this includes sexual arousal, salivation, lacrimation (tears), urination, digestion, and defecation
   - enteric nervous system

 - vagus nerve (блуждающий нерв)
   - also known as the tenth cranial nerve, cranial nerve X, or simply CN X,